allocate-engineering/library-data-modeling-interview/README.md

 - Users check out specific physical copies, not just "books"
 - Checkout period is 14 days from checkout date
 - Track checkout date, due date, and return date
-- Calculate late fees at $0.50 per day overdue
+- Calculate late fees at $0.05 per day overdue (this amount may change in the future)
 - Keep historical record of all checkouts (past and current)

 **Business Rules**